-With a maximum of 10 private vehicles in over 110,000 hectares, Tswalu offers
+With a maximum of 10 private vehicles, Tswalu offers extraordinary privacy

 Game drives at Tswalu will be completely tailored to your particular interests.
 There are no set routes or times here – guests determine their own adventure from the outset.

 As well as discovering many rare and endangered species, we believe everyone leaves with a deep appreciation of the beauty of this entire eco-system.

 Guided bush walks are wonderful at Tswalu.
 We want people to get even closer to the land - to touch the unique vegetation, learn about each plant’s extraordinary properties, inspect nests and burrows, and examine the smallest insect.